Related Links

 Note: Your faculty may need additional information and/or have requirements that must accompany the submission of the ROLA proposal and application.
 Please contact your faculty research office for details.

-If your application for funding is successful, the ROLA proposal will form the electronic foundation for the creation of your research account in Western Financials, enabling you to spend your awarded funding by speedcode.
-Before a speedcode is assigned to your project, the ROLA system will also prompt you to provide information regarding applicable certification approvals related to your funded project.
+If your application for funding is successful, the ROLA Proposal will form the electronic foundation for the creation of your research account in Western Financials, enabling you to spend your awarded funding by issuing a speed code.
+Before a speed code is assigned to your project, the ROLA system will also prompt you to provide information regarding applicable certification approvals related to your funded project.

 Please see the Funded Research Management page for more information.

 External sponsor requirements regarding institutional ink and/or electronic signatures on applications (including resubmissions) vary widely.
-Regardless of the signatory listed on a sponsor form or outlined in sponsor guidelines, per MAPP 7.8, Western Research must always be assumed the signatory on any research application/award as it is the entity authorized to provide legal and binding signatures.
+Regardless of the signatory listed on a sponsor form or outlined in sponsor guidelines, per MAPP 7.8, Western Research (WR) must always be the signatory on any research application/ award as it is the entity authorized to provide legal and binding signatures.
 Principle investigators, faculty and department personnel (including senior leaders) do not have this authority for the University.
-Western Research will determine if alternate or additional signature requirements are needed.
+Western Research will determine if alternate/additional signature requirements are needed.

-Upon completion of the institutional review and after the corresponding ROLA proposal has been approved by your department and your faculty's Associate Dean (Research), an institutional signature will be provided to accompany your application submission.
+Upon completion of the institutional review and after the corresponding ROLA Proposal has been approved by your Department and the Associate Dean (Research) (ADR) of your Faculty, an institutional signature will be provided to accompany your application submission.

-Prior to providing institutional signatures on documents (e.g., in signature blocks, on commitment letters, etc.)–and prior to an application being submitted to a sponsor–all research applications must be reviewed by the relevant Western Research unit.
-Applications must be received by Western Research on the following timelines at a minimum to allow sufficient time for review:
+Prior to providing institutional signatures on documents (in signature blocks, on commitment letters, etc.) – and prior to an application being submitted to a sponsor - all research applications must be reviewed by the relevant Western Research unit.
+To allow sufficient time for the review, applications must be received by Western Research on the following timelines at a minimum:

-1. Grant applications (via Research Grant Management & Services): In general, applications must be received by researchoffice@uwo.ca no fewer than five business days prior to the sponsor deadline or anticipated submission date (for rolling deadlines).
-This is the minimum required timeline to accommodate review by your department chair, department and/or faculty research officer, faculty ADR and Western Research.
+- Grant applications (via Research Grant Management & Services): In general, completed (i.e., no missing sections or placeholder language) draft applications must be received by researchoffice@uwo.ca no fewer than five business days prior to the sponsor deadline or anticipated submission date (for rolling deadlines).
+This is the minimum required timeline to accommodate review and approvals by your department chair and/or faculty research officer, faculty ADR and Western Research.

-2. Large volume deadlines to specific Tri-Agency opportunities such as CIHR Project Grant, SSHRC Insight Grant/Insight Development Grant and NSERC Discovery Grants will have their own internal deadlines communicated.
-Submissions will be made through the respective Tri-Agency portals to the Office of Research Services-Grant Management & Services team.
+- Large volume deadlines to specific Tri-Agency opportunities such as CIHR Project Grant, SSHRC Insight Grant/Insight Development Grant, NSERC Discovery Grant/Research Tools and Instruments (RTI) and New Frontiers in Research Fund (NFRF) Exploration will have their own internal deadlines communicated.
+Complete draft applications must be received a minimum of 10 business days before the external deadline.
+Submissions will be made through the respective Tri-Agency portal to the Office of Research Services – Grant Management & Services team.
+Incomplete applications, newly received two business days before the external deadline, will not be forwarded to the Sponsor.2

-3. Applications involving partner contributions and/or with matching requirements must be received by researchoffice@uwo.ca a minimum of three weeks before the anticipated submission date.
-This ensures sufficient time is available to verify contributions and secure signatures on required letters of support.
+- Applications involving partner contributions and/or with matching requirements must be received by researchoffice@uwo.ca a minimum of three weeks before the anticipated submission date.
+This is important to ensure that sufficient time is available to verify contributions and secure signatures on required letters of support.
 This includes programs such as NSERC Alliance funding opportunities and SSHRC Connection Grant.

-4. Applications to US Federal Funding Agencies (e.g., NIH, Department of Defense, CDMRP, etc.) have significantly longer timelines due to the complexity, coordination and due diligence required for a successful submission.
+- Applications to U.S. Federal Funding Agencies (e.g., NIH, Department of Defense, CDMRP, etc.) have significantly longer timelines due to the complexity, coordination and due diligence required for a successful submission.
 A minimum of four weeks is recommended to ensure your application receives sufficient support to navigate the submission process.
-Please see Western’s resource pages on NIH.
+Please see Western’s resource pages on NIH funding.

-5. Grant applications (via Institutional Research Programs): Please note the specific internal submission deadlines and requirements as communicated for institutional programs including Canada Foundation for Innovation, Ontario Research Fund-Research Excellence, Early Researcher Awards and Canada Research Chairs opportunities.
+- Grant applications (via Institutional Research Programs): Please note the specific internal submission deadlines and requirements as communicated for institutional programs including, but not limited to, Canada Foundation for Innovation, Ontario Research Fund – Research Excellence, Early Researcher Awards, and Canada Research Chairs opportunities.

 Notwithstanding the above, the length of time needed to support your application by providing a comprehensive review, answer questions, support technical submission issues and endorse a research application for institutional signature will depend on: